What's Wrong with the Duluth Model for DV Treatment?

 At the time Pence designed the program, she had a B.A. in Arts.
 (Sixteen years later she would get a PhD in Sociology.)

-University of British Columbia psychology professor Donald Dutton has found many negatives to the Duluth treatment approach and has pointed out that "The Duluth Model was developed by people who didn't understand anything about therapy."
+University of British Columbia psychology professor Donald Dutton has found many negatives to the Duluth treatment approach.
+In a Chicago Tribune article (now behind a paywall) Dutton is quoted as saying: "The Duluth Model was developed by people who didn't understand anything about therapy."

 The Duluth Model 2024